XiangchiSong/EPFLU_P2PFL/README.md

 ***We will make it public after the paper is published.***

 ## Contact
-If you like our works, please cite our paper.
+If you like our works, please cite our paper:

+`@inproceedings{song2024epflu,
+  title={Epflu: Efficient peer-to-peer federated learning for personalized user models in edge-cloud environments}, author={Song, Xiangchi and Wang, Zhaoyan and Baek, KyeongDeok and Ko, In-Young}, booktitle={International Conference on Web Engineering}, pages={3--17}, year={2024}, organization={Springer}
+}`

 Also, feel free to contact us: xcsong@kaist.ac.kr, we will reply to you within three working days！

 ## Special Thanks
 We would like to give a special thanks to the friends who provided help in this paper.
 We thank [Tuo Zhang](https://tuo-zhang.com/) for inspiring our research ideas, [Qian Chen](https://kqkq926.github.io/) for providing us with the baseline reproduction method[4], and [Jed Mills](https://scholar.google.com/citations?user=30_1nBcAAAAJ&hl=zh-CN&oi=sra)'s work for inspiring our personalized solution[2].